The worst thing about car accidents is that you can get into one without doing anything wrong.

 Despite the use of safety glass and tempered glass in car windows, lacerations are very common rear end accident injuries.

 Part of the reason for that is because so many things can cause scars or lacerations.
 Any loose object with an edge or a sharp corner can cut the surface layer of skin.
 A heavy object, such as a briefcase, may hit at an angle and essentially grind the skin off.

 Surface lacerations are often painful, but generally treatable with bandages, stitches, and antibiotics.

 Some lacerations go deep enough to damage arteries, veins, tendons or ligaments.
 These injuries generally require surgery to repair them.

 Rear end accident injuries are unfortunate and common.

-You also want to seek treatment as soon as possible so you have an accurate record of your injuries.
+Whether you’ve been in a collision on the highway or just in your neighborhood, you also want to seek treatment as soon as possible so you have an accurate record of your injuries.
 While it might not be a concern in the immediate aftermath, you could be facing serious medical bills over time.
 Accurate medical records make it harder for insurance companies to get out of paying those bills.